 Over time, the indoor evaporator coil and outdoor condenser coil collect dirt and grime that a simple hose-down can’t always remove.
 This buildup forces your system to work harder, reducing efficiency and increasing energy bills.
 A professional has the right tools and cleaning agents to deep-clean the coils without damaging the delicate fins.
 They can also inspect your home’s ductwork for leaks, blockages, or poor connections that compromise the performance of your residential HVAC system and affect your home’s comfort.

-Signs Your Heat Pump Needs a Check-Up
+Does Your Heat Pump Need a Repair?

 Even with a consistent DIY maintenance routine, your heat pump can still run into trouble.
 Mechanical systems wear down over time, and parts can fail unexpectedly.
 The key is learning to spot the warning signs before a small issue becomes a major, expensive breakdown.
 Your system will almost always give you clues that something is wrong—you just have to know what to look and listen for.
 Paying attention to these signals can help you get a professional on the scene quickly, saving you from a system failure on the hottest or coldest day of the year.